Oklahoma Sooners softball

-The Oklahoma Sooners softball team represents the University of Oklahoma in NCAA Division I College softball.
-The team competes in the Big 12 Conference, and plays its home games at OU Softball Complex in Norman, Oklahoma.
+The Oklahoma Sooners softball team represents the University of Oklahoma in NCAA Division I college softball.
+The team competes in the Southeastern Conference (SEC), and plays its home games at Love's Field in Norman, Oklahoma.
 The Sooners are currently led by head coach Patty Gasso.

-Oklahoma has won their conference title 14 times, has been to the NCAA Tournament 27 times, has been to the NCAA Women's College World Series 15 times, and has won the NCAA championship six times.
-Oklahoma also appeared in the AIAW Women's College World Series four times.
+Oklahoma has won their conference title 16 times, and their conference tournament ten times, winning the Big 12 Conference tournament nine times and the SEC tournament once.
+They have been to the NCAA tournament 31 times, advanced to the NCAA Women's College World Series 18 times, and has won the NCAA championship 8 times.
+Oklahoma also appeared in the AIAW Women's College World Series 4 times.